Nevada Water Quality at a Glance

 Nevada faces ongoing water reductions due to historic drought conditions on the Colorado River, which supplies 90% of Southern Nevada’s water.

 Lake Mead is currently operating under Tier 1 shortage conditions, reducing Nevada’s allocation by 21,000 acre-feet (7% reduction) for 2025.
 The reservoir has dropped over 150 feet since 2000 and remains about one-third full.
-Nevada has responded with unprecedented conservation measures, reducing per capita water use by 55% since 2002.
-The state also contributes 8,000-10,000 acre-feet annually under drought contingency plans.
+Nevada has responded with unprecedented conservation measures, reducing per capita water use by 55% since 2002 despite adding 829,000 residents.
+The state also contributed 124,000 acre-feet in 2023 under drought contingency plans.
 Long-term solutions include continued conservation, diversified water supplies, and regional cooperation among Colorado River Basin states.

 How can I find out about my local water quality in Nevada?